cern-fts/fts-rest/docs/api-curl.md

     "overwrite": false,         // Boolean: Overwrite the destination file.
     "gridftp": null,            // Not used yet.
 It can be left empty.
-    "multihop": false,          // Boolean: If set to true, the transfer will be a multihop transfer "retry": 2                  // Integer: Number of retries, if the error is recoverable }
+    "multihop": false,          // Boolean: If set to true, the transfer will be a multihop transfer "retry": 2,                 // Integer: Number of retries, if the error is recoverable "priority": 3               // Integer: Job priority }
 }
 ```